w3f/Grants-Program/applications/dgov-proposal-standard.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?

+Any chain can either use system#remarks to submit proposals via the API.
+The proposal system will be used by Kabocha and Edgeware, and can also be used by any other substrate based chain.

+- Who is your target audience

+We are building which solves Edgeware's acute problems with off-chain proposal systems.
+And we know that many other chains currently have similar problems.

+Generally, our target audience are Relays and parachains who wish to bring their proposals on-chain.

+Specifically, our target audience are:

+- full-stack/UI developers who want to interface with a chain via an API with well crafted documentation, so that they can build their own interfaces.

+- substrate engineers who want to include `pallet_proposal` in their chain.
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+(parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 - What need(s) does your project meet?
+There is a need to preserve and verify proposals, which is used by communities to decide and justify unlocking funds from a treasury (or minting new coins).

-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem? **https://commonwealth.im**
-  - If so, how is your project different?
+- how is your project different?
-  - If not, are there similar projects in related ecosystems?
+ - their proposal data is stored off-chain and centralised, which is a governance risk for a community; and cannot be accessed for other teams to leverage the data.
+They will not share an archive of our data when requested.
+ - we value sovereignty and interoperable, so our project stores hashes of proposals on-chain, so the history is truly preserved; it is accessible via an Open API so anyone can interact with the data on their own custom interaces.

 ## Team :busts_in_silhouette: